 Turnaround time of 3 to 14 days can help physicians make a differential diagnosis and initiate appropriate treatment.

-Cell-based assay (CBA) panel is always performed, and includes NMDA antibodies that are consistent with limbic encephalitis.
+CBA panel is always performed, and includes NMDA antibodies that are consistent with limbic encephalitis.

 This panel includes the most prevalent encephalitis antibodies, including Ma2/Ta.